SonghaiFan/teaching-materials/courses/monash/slides/fit2179-week7.md

 # A good DV2 topic should be

 - clearly different from your `DV1` domain
-- relevant to Australia or Malaysia unless approved otherwise
+- relevant to Australia unless approved otherwise
 - personally meaningful to you
 - understandable to a general audience
 - feasible with public data and `Vega-Lite`